cloudozer/disco/README.md

 2>
 ```

-W is a pid of an Erlang process that will help you control your network.
+W is the id of an Erlang process that will help you to control the emulated network.

-Then you may add new boxes.
+Then, you may add new boxes.
 Each box must have a unique id.
 I recommend choosing a simple ids like
 box1, box2, and so on for simplicity reason.
 You also need to specify the number of ports
 the box has and an ID of the network hub: